ninpei7114/galactic_bubble/README.md

 ## <span style="color: green; ">Environment</span>
 To set up the Docker environment for this project, follow these steps:

-1. Git pull this repository.
+1. Git clone this repository.

 2. Build the Docker image by running the following command in the terminal: